Nepali nationality law: Citizenship by descent

 Nepali citizenship is based on the principles of jus sanguinis or bloodline.
 Generally, a person born to parents who are citizens of Nepal will have a claim to citizenship of Nepal on the basis of descent and every minor found in Nepal whose parents' whereabouts are not known will have a claim to citizenship of Nepal on the basis of descent until the whereabouts of the parents is known.

 Prior to the passage of the Nepal Citizenship Act, 2006 on 26 November 2006, Nepal citizenship was transmissible only through a Nepalese father.
 Since passage of the new Act, a Nepali mother can transmit her citizenship to a child unless the father is foreign citizen.

 Citizenship by birth

 Prior to 26 November 2006, there was no provision for the acquisition of Nepalese citizenship by virtue of birth in Nepal.
-Under the Nepal Citizenship Act, 2006, a person who was born in Nepal before mid-April 1990, has a permanent domicile, and has been continuously resident in Nepal throughout his life can apply to acquire citizenship of Nepal on the basis of birth.
+Under the Nepal Citizenship Act, 2006, a person who was born in Nepal before mid-April 1990, has a permanent domicile, and has been continuously resident in Nepal throughout their life can apply to acquire citizenship of Nepal on the basis of birth.
 Such persons will have to submit either land ownership certificates or house ownership certificates or their registration number on voters' lists to obtain.